Jordan Matthews: Personal life

 Matthews' parents are Brenda and Rod Matthews.
 He has one brother, Justin.
 Matthews is related to Hall of Fame wide receiver Jerry Rice, as his mother is Rice's cousin.

 Matthews is a member of Kappa Alpha Psi fraternity.

-Charity

 On July 7, 2018, Matthews hosted his second Vanderbilt Legends Charity Softball Game at Vanderbilt's Hawkins Field.
 The proceeds from the event benefited YWCA and AMEND Together, two organizations that fight domestic violence.
 The event included a home run derby and a softball game with teams composed of former Vanderbilt athletes.
 The event is a part of Matthews' foundation called Matthews Mission.